 The Galaxy S10 Plus also has a group selfie mode where it zooms out a bit so that more people can fit in but it’s not because of the hardware, rather it’s just a gimmick of cropping the originally sized selfie to give you a zoomed picture, and when not cropped, they call it a group selfie.

 High-Resolution Image: Galaxy S10 Plus

-In portrait mode, shot by the rear cam, both the pictures are very interesting and although shot at the same time, both pictures give you a different vibe.
+In portrait mode, shot by the rear cam, both the pictures are very interesting, and although shot at the same time, both pictures give you a different vibe.
 The picture from the Galaxy S10 plus has a softer look to it and the details look flattened out while the one with Mate 20 Pro has more details, which can clearly be noticed from the face of the subject.

 The blur on both the phones is also a lot different, Mate 20 pro managed to mark the outline of the subject pretty great while S10 Plus blurred some portion of the subject as well.

-Galaxy S10 Plus and the Mate 20 pro both have performed great in daylight but in most of the cases, we think, Mate 20 Pro is the clear winner.
+Galaxy S10 Plus and the Mate 20 pro both have performed great in daylight but in most cases, we think, Mate 20 Pro is the clear winner.
 It captures more detailed shots and although the camera on the Galaxy S10 Plus is good, it lacks consistency in pictures, something that we have seen in the Mate 20 Pro throughout our test.

 Mate 20 Pro: 8

 Let’s head to the night photography section of this detailed camera comparison between galaxy S10 Plus and Huawei Mate 20 pro.
 This phenomenal ultra-wide shot proves that both the devices are extremely capable in well-lit conditions, however, the Mate 20 Pro struggles to keep up with the color accuracy.